 Why is sleeping in the chamber not advisable?

 Safety is our number one priority!
-There have been very rare cases of someone falling asleep in a Chamber when the power shuts off for any number of reasons – a person who was awake would likely recognize the noise level change (the compressor would turn off) and begin the deflation process to exit the chamber.
-Most newer chambers also come with an alarm that would alert the occupant to the power outage (if you are hearing impaired please inform your trainer).
+There have been very rare cases of someone falling asleep in a Chamber.
+When the power shuts off, for any number of reasons, a person who was awake would likely recognize the noise level change (the compressor would turn off) and begin the deflation process to exit the chamber.
+Most newer chambers also come with an alarm to alert the occupant of a power outage (if you are hearing impaired please inform your trainer).
 Note: every person (that’s you) exhales carbon dioxide each time they breathe – this depletes the air of oxygen in a sealed environment such as a hyperbaric chamber.
 A compressor runs constantly during a “treatment” to supply fresh air.
 This air is released though a relief valve that is set to actuate at 4.4 psi.
 In the rare case the compressor shuts off during a treatment – simply exit the chamber as you would normally.
 The oxygen level will remain at a safe level for your normal exit time frame (3-5 minutes).
 If this explanation is not clear – please consult a qualified hyperbaric consultant or call us at 857-CHAMBER

 Do I need to provide anything to treat myself at home or does AHS provide everything?